Licensed to practice in Pennsylvania and accepts 45 insurances. Specializes in Grief, Life Transitions, Older Adults and 10 more.

 Welcome!
 I provide a safe space for those who are experiencing negative thoughts and feelings that impact their daily lives as well as their relationships with partners, family, friends, colleagues, and peers.
-After years of working as a social worker in hospice care and retirement communities, I have developed a passion for working with adults of all ages understand their internal and external responses to a variety of factors including life transitions, loss of loved ones, caregiver stress, family dynamics, and unprocessed trauma.
+After years of working as a social worker in hospice care and retirement communities, I have developed a passion for working with adults of all ages understand their internal and external responses to a variety of factors including life transitions, loss of loved ones, caregiver stress, family conflict, and unprocessed trauma.

 We will have a discussion to understand why you are seeking therapy and what your hopes and expectations are.
 This will help us navigate your short-term and long-term goals, and will naturally lay out the foundation for our therapeutic relationship.